Color: Black or dark brown bodies with yellow markings

 Attempting to remove a paper wasp nest on your own without proper safety gear is not recommended.
 Contact a licensed professional who has the proper equipment and products to handle this kind of pest issue.
 Paper wasps will attempt to protect their home, which can result in multiple stings.
 If you are allergic or don’t know if you are allergic to paper wasp stings, do not take any chances.

 How Can I Prevent Paper Wasp Problems at My Home or Business?

 Start with a routine maintenance pest program from a pest control expert like those at Rochester Pest Pro, then follow these tips to help prevent any paper wasp problems at your home or business.

-If you suspect a paper wasp problem, call Rochester Pest Pro Inc. for a quote.
+If you suspect a paper wasp problem, contact Rochester Pest Pro for a quote.